nevragurses/GppLexer/README.md

 To use these lexers, follow these instructions:

-a)For clisp lexer: Run the program like this: "clisp gpp_lexer.lisp" b)For flex lexer:  Firstly: "lex gpp_lexer.l"
+a)For clisp lexer: Run the program like this: "clisp gpp_lexer.lisp". b)For flex lexer:  Firstly: "lex gpp_lexer.l".
-		   After: "gcc lex.yy.c"
+		   After: "gcc lex.yy.c".
-		   Then: "./a.out"
+		   Then: "./a.out".

 2-Dollar sign($)  come to screen.